Indiana Severe Storms And Flooding (DR-4363-IN)

-The deadline to register for assistance with FEMA is July 5, 2018.
+The deadline to register for assistance with FEMA was July 5, 2018.

 If you have registered for assistance, FEMA encourages you to keep in touch to track your claim or to notify the agency of changes to your mailing or email addresses or phone numbers, and to report insurance settlements or additional damage you may have discovered since your home inspection.